 Both boys fantasized about raping girls they knew.
 Eric liked to think about tricking girls into his bedroom, ripping their clothes off, and raping them.
 The difference is that Robert acted on his fantasies and Eric did not.
-Both boys were interested in weapons and violence, though Eric was more preoccupied in this area than Robert.
+Both boys were interested in weapons and violence, though Eric was more preoccupied with violence than Robert.
 Eric loved playing with fire and once set a fire that required a response from the fire department.
 Robert tried to burn his house down on the day of the attack.
 Both boys went out at night and committed illegal acts.
 Robert tried to sexually assault and rape women, and Eric vandalized neighbors' homes and set off bombs.
-Both were desperate to have sex before they killed themselves, and both thought that having sex might keep them from needing to kill themselves and/or others.
-Eric wrote that maybe "getting laid" would be enough so that he wouldn't have to go on a rampage.
+Both were desperate to have sex before they killed themselves, and both thought that having sex might keep them from needing to kill themselves or others.
+Eric wrote that maybe "getting laid" would obviate his need to go on a rampage.

 Both boys were good students and enjoyed science fiction.
-Their interest in wargames and science fiction might be related to a preoccupation with fantasy.
+Their interest in war games and science fiction might be related to a preoccupation with fantasy.
 Both were capable of detailed work.
 Eric spent hours programming new levels to video games.
-Robert spent hours building hundreds of model planes20 and keeping detailed records of his pornography ratings.
+Robert spent hours building hundreds of model planes and keeping detailed records of his pornography ratings.

-Both boys were 18 years old when they committed their rampages.
+Both boys were eighteen years old when they committed their rampages.
 Eric complained about being small, and Robert reportedly had always been developmentally behind his peers.

 Robert and Eric differed in that Eric was much more socially successful than Robert.
-He had more friends and was able to ask girls out and have dates.
-Also, Eric engaged in illegal behavior with friends, and committed his rampage attack with a peer.
+He had more friends and was able to ask girls out and go on dates.
+Also, Eric engaged in illegal behavior with friends and committed his rampage attack with a peer.
 Robert conducted his illegal behavior and rampage alone.